dtudk/pythonsupport-page/docs/internal/documentation.rst

       Type ``git clone`` and paste the copied line after ``git clone`` and press enter.

-   3. Now you should have a folder named ``pythonsupport-page`` at the
+   3. Now you should have a folder named ``pythonsupport-page``.
+      This contains all the files required to build the documentation.